contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/06_share/03_change-api-visibility.md

 The API visibility can be modified from the [General information panel](/technical-resources/restlet-studio/guide/craft/general-info "General information panel") or from the [APIs page](/technical-resources/restlet-studio/guide/share/manage-apis "APIs page").

+>**Note:** Sharing APIs is only available with a Team or a Scale plan.
+Downgrading to Solo plan will automatically make all your APIs private.

 # Change visibility

 Navigate to the General Information section of an API or to your APIs page (**APIs** / **My APIs**).